Solicitors for Drink Driving Offences

 What are some aggravating factors in a drink driving case?

-The sentencing for drink driving offences is worked out based on the alcohol level in a sample – whether this is breath, blood, or urine.
+The sentencing for drink driving offences is primarily based on the alcohol level and how far a person is above the legal limit.
 While some defences and Special Reasons may apply to specific cases, there are also some factors which may aggravate the sentences faced by a convicted driver.
-These include:

 • Recent, relevant, or any previous convictions